GrandpaScout/OptiFigura/README.md

 =======
 This script is open-source and distributed under the MIT license.

-The tools used by this script are subject to thier own licenses.
+The tools used by this script are subject to their own licenses.
 License information for those tools can be found at the bottom of either script file.